 ARCA biopharma Announces Third Quarter 2022 Financial Results

-Company is currently engaged in a strategic review process, evaluating additional development of its assets, collaborations and other strategic options

-/EIN News/ -- WESTMINSTER, Colo., Oct.
-28, 2022 (GLOBE NEWSWIRE) -- ARCA biopharma, Inc. (Nasdaq: ABIO), a biopharmaceutical company applying a precision medicine approach to developing genetically targeted therapies for cardiovascular diseases, today reported third quarter 2022 financial results and provided a corporate update.
+WESTMINSTER, Colo., Oct.
+28, 2022 (GLOBE NEWSWIRE) -- ARCA biopharma, Inc. ABIO, a biopharmaceutical company applying a precision medicine approach to developing genetically targeted therapies for cardiovascular diseases, today reported third quarter 2022 financial results and provided a corporate update.

 In May 2022, the Company retained Ladenburg Thalmann & Co.
 Inc. to act as its financial advisor to explore and evaluate strategic options for maximizing stockholder value.
 Potential strategic alternatives that may be explored or evaluated as part of this process include the potential for an acquisition, merger, business combination or other strategic transaction involving the Company.
 The Board has not set a timetable for the conclusion of this review, nor has it made any decisions related to any further actions or potential strategic options at this time.
 There can be no assurance, however, that this process will result in any such transaction.